 Goods Receipt & Delivery Note Processing – What’s it costing your business?

-This month I’m focusing on business paperwork that may be flying under the efficiency radar, but is actually costing your business a lot of time, money and effort to manually process.
-The goods received note or GRN is often reported to our team as being a big problem area, with such things as human error/accuracy, difficulty in referencing against orders and invoices, storage and indexing.
+This month I’m focusing on business paperwork that may be flying under the efficiency radar but is actually costing your business a lot of time, money, and effort to manually process.
+The goods received note or GRN is often reported to our team as being a big problem area, with such things as human error/accuracy, difficulty in referencing against orders and invoices, storage, and indexing.

-GRN’s play a key part in the accounts payable process by confirming that items have been received as expected, in accordance with the original order, and that the items can therefore be invoiced by supplier and subsequently paid for.
+GRN’s play a key part in the accounts payable process by confirming that items have been received as expected, in accordance with the original order, and that the items can therefore be invoiced by the supplier and subsequently paid for.

 Common issues associated with GRN processing: